 you to work on one small area of pronunciation at a time.

 Testing with a Teacher

-Your English teacher will probably give you assignments, and give you feedback on the
+Your English teacher will probably give you assignments such as a presentation or a

 - If you can, then you can plan to learn another point from your Needs Analysis, or you

 can change it because of some new thing that you want to learn.
 Don't forget to come back

 - If you can't, you need to study more, so change your plan.
 You could, for example, do

 some of the Alternative Materials or Extra Materials if you are following a learner pathway.
 If you